Skip to content

 raise InvalidSubsamplingError(

-func or check_correct_subsampling, clip,
+func or check_correct_subsampling,

-'The {subsampling} subsampling is not supported for this resolution!',
+"The {subsampling} subsampling is not supported for this resolution!",

 )